Handling CCPA Deletion vs Opt-Out Requests in DSR Pipelines

 sla_days: int

-precedence: int # Lower = higher priority
+precedence: int # lower wins

-JURISDICTION_MATRIX: Dict[str, RoutingRule] = {
+JURISDICTION_MATRIX: dict[str, RoutingRule] = {

 "CA_DELETION": RoutingRule(

-condition=lambda p: p["jurisdiction"] == "CA" and "deletion" in p["intents"],
+condition=lambda p: p.jurisdiction == "CA" and DSRIntent.DELETION in p.intents,

 ),